Anthony of Padua: In art

 As the number of Franciscan saints increased, iconography struggled to distinguish Anthony from the others.
 Because of a legend that he had once preached to the fish by the mouth of the river Marecchia in Rimini, this was sometimes used as his attribute.
 He is also often seen with a white lily stalk, representing his purity.
 Other conventions referred to St. Anthony's visionary fervor.
 Thus, one attribute in use for some time was a flaming heart.
 He is also sometimes depicted along with the mule in Rimini that allegedly bowed down to him holding the Eucharist.

 In 1511, Titian painted three large frescoes in the Scuola del Santo in Padua, depicting scenes of the miracles from the life of Saint Anthony: The Miracle of the Jealous Husband, which depicts the murder of a young woman by her husband; A Child Testifying to Its Mother's Innocence; and The Saint Healing the Young Man with a Broken Limb.

-Another key pattern has him meditating on an open book in which the Christ Child himself appears, as in the El Greco above.
+Another key pattern has him meditating on an open book in which the Christ Child himself appears, as in the El Greco below.
 Over time the child came to be shown considerably larger than the book and some images even do without the book entirely.
 He typically appears carrying the infant Jesus and holding a cross.

 In popular votive offerings, Anthony is often depicted as miraculously saving individuals in various accidents.

+In music

+The Austrian composer Gustav Mahler's song cycle Des Knaben Wunderhorn contains the song Des Antonius von Padua Fischpredigt, whose lyrics recount the story of Saint Anthony's sermon to the fish.
+This song later formed the basis for the scherzo movement of Mahler's Symphony No. 2.
+In correspondence, Mahler expressed amusement that his sinuous musical setting could imply St. Anthony of Padua was himself drunk as he preached to the fish.